20 Aug How to Use Sod Cutters When Sod Needs Removal

 How to Use Sod Cutters When Sod Needs Removal

 There are a variety of reasons to why you may need to remove your old sod.
 Maybe you want to work on a garden instead, or plant a flower bed.
 It also may just be time to start over with new grass due to countless amounts of damage and stress.
 Regardless, Sod University features a guest blog on sod cutters from the marketing and sales team of CLASSEN®.
 Read on to find out why sod cutters are an extremely popular piece of equipment in the rental industry.
-Removing sod is only a part of the new lawn process, however.
-View a gallery of images illustrating the process of removing sod from a lawn as well as a few recommended blogs that explain other steps in the new lawn process.
+It should be noted that removing sod is only a part of the new lawn process, however.
+Be sure to check out a gallery of images illustrating the process of removing sod from a lawn as well as a few recommended blogs that explain other steps in the new lawn process near the bottom of this blog.

 By the marketing and sales team of CLASSEN®